raccoon-lang/raccoon/docs/compiler/WIP.md

     - INSTANCES

-        Instances are formed from giving a type's field layout or a function's signature layout a conrete abi.
+        Instances are formed from giving a type's field layout or a function's signature layout a concrete abi.

         ```py
         function_instances = [1, 2, 3] # concrete_abi indices